 Broad-palmed frogs (Litoria latopalmata) were considerably more exciting with their pointed snouts and bright yellow thighs.

 The new species that I was most excited to find was the adorable Jervis Bay tree frog (Litoria jervisiensis).
-Also knows as the Curry frog, it gives off a very much curry-like aroma.
-Before this species was formally classified, field biologists referred to it as the Curry frog.
+Also knows as the Curry frog, it gives off a curry-like aroma.
+Before this species was formally classified, field biologists referred to it as the Curry frog, apparently.